Why you hate your husband during pregnancy (and why it’s okay)

 4. How can I stop hating my husband?

-• Pause before reacting and breathe
+• Pause before reacting and take three deep breaths

 5. Can pregnancy hormones really make your hate your husband?

 Yes.
 Hormones like progesterone and estrogen can affect mood, stress response, and emotional sensitivity.
-You might overreact to small things or feel emotionally disconnected, even from someone you love deeply.
+You might overreact to small things or feel disconnected, even from someone you love deeply.

 6. Should I feel guilty for feeling this way?